liuxiaoyuyuyu/JetFlowAnalysis/README.md

 -->
 Once changes are made to macro and header, back up one directory so you can see both \src and \include.

-Modify "Makefile": change the name to reflect the macro you are working on. (change it in 5 locations).
+Modify "Makefile": change the name to reflect the macro you are working on. (change it in five locations).

 Remove old executable with `make clean`.